 BE IT FURTHER RESOLVED that, for the purposes of assignment and reassignment effectuated as a result of this reduction of services, it is necessary to retain certificated employees competent and qualified to teach physical education.
-Thus, in order for a certificated employee to displace a less senior employee currently serving as a physical education teacher, the certificated employee must have served the District for one complete school year in the last five school year as a physical education teacher providing instruction in general, non-specific physical education curriculum.
+Thus, in order for a certificated employee to displace a less senior employee currently serving as a physical education teacher, the certificated employee must have served the District for one complete school year in the last five school years as a physical education teacher providing instruction in general, non-specific physical education curriculum, at the same level (elementary or secondary).
 Service during the 2016-2017 school year shall constitute one year of service relative to this criteria.